venomgfx/amaranth/README.md

 Amaranth Toolset
 ========

-Repository for Amaranth, a Blender Addon and Theme.
+Repository for Amaranth, a Blender Addon focused on usability for production environments.

-Yet another addon for Blender 2.6+, basically a bunch of tools that I believe improve usability on production environments.
+Yet another addon for Blender 2.7+, basically a bunch of tools that I believe improve usability on production environments.

 ##How to Install